JoaquinGodoy97/movie-app-flask/README.md

 1. **User management**:
    - Handle user registration and authentication:

-      - A pretty basic sign-up with username and password.
+      - A pretty basic sign-up with a username and password.
       - Sign-up includes password reminder
       - Validation checks for username and password length.

 2. **Movie search**:
    - Allow to search movies by name.
-      - Homepage landing page working as search engine of the website.
+      - Homepage working as the search engine of the website.
       - Results are fetched from the movie API.

 3. **Movies visualization**:
-   - Show basic details as overview, poster picture and title.
+   - Show basic details such as overview, poster picture, and title.
-      - Show determined number of movies per page.
+      - Show a determined number of movies per page.
       - Navigation controls for browsing through pages.
       - Alert system for navigation, like when reaching the first or last page.

 4. **Save/unsave movies**:
-   - Manage list of movies.
+   - Manage a list of movies.
       - Add or remove movies from a personalized wishlist.
       - Add/delete button functionality for individual display.
       - Communication between movie results service and Wishlist service.